kvshvlin/yourmailproject/index.md

 We share profits with you and grow as a collective.
 So you can talk about us to your family and friends, or introduce them to <a href="https://www.instagram.com/yourmailproject" target="_blank">this</a> Instagram page, or ask them to make a purchase on <a href="https://www.gumroad.com/yourmailproject" target="_blank">this</a> Gumroad shop, or get them to subscribe to <a href="https://www.patreon.com/yourmailproject?fan_landing=true" target="_blank">this</a> Patreon account.

 Our patrons receive unique Postcards every month.
-These are hand drawn illustrations, not sponsored by India Post, but you can still send these to your family and friends, there is still some space for a message and an address.
+These are hand drawn illustrations, not sponsored by India Post, but you can still send these to your family and friends, there is some space left for a message and an address.

 Ahem!
 When we say unique, this is what we mean,